ministryofjustice/hmpps-temporary-accommodation-ui/doc/architecture/decisions/0006-manually-convert-data-for-import.md

 We do not anticipate loading past data in, only current state, but this should be checked with stakeholders and the data schema designed with the finding in mind.

+When the initial property data load is done, the CAS3 system will not yet be supporting tracking of bookings, so this will likely be done in a subsequent phase, either automatically or manually if necessary.